Werribee line: Melbourne Metro 2

 The indicative alignment of the Melbourne Metro 2.

 The 2012 Network Development Plan identified the need for an east-west tunnel connecting the Werribee (and potentially) the Geelong line to the Mernda line.
 The project would split the Mernda line from the Hurstbridge line after Clifton Hill into a new tunnel, travelling east stopping at a new station in the "inner north", before connecting with at Parkville, Flagstaff, and Southern Cross stations.
 Exiting the CBD, the line would continue in a tunnel stopping at a new station in the suburb of Fishermans Bend, before crossing underneath the Yarra River and arriving at Newport station.
 The line would then exit the tunnel and travel further west to connect with the Werribee line bypassing the Altona Loop.
 The Werribee and Williamstown lines will be reconfigured to provide better and simpler service.
 This project was initially meant to be completed in the 2020s, however, no funding or planning has taken place, with the revised Victorian Rail Plan stating that the project would be completed under Stage 6 of the plan.

 As part of the Melbourne Metro 2, the Werribee and Williamstown lines would be reconfigured to provide simpler service.
 The Sandringham line would continue running to Williamstown with the line also travelling to and terminating at Laverton via the Altona Loop.
 Express services (not via the Altona Loop) would instead be served by trains exiting the Melbourne Metro 2 tunnel towards Werribee (and potentially Geelong).

 Geelong Fast Rail

-The Western Rail Plan is a plan that aims to improve the quality of rail services in Melbournes western suburbs through infrastructure upgrades on a range of metropolitan and regional lines.
+The Western Rail Plan is a plan that aims to improve the quality of rail services in Melbourne's western suburbs through infrastructure upgrades on a range of metropolitan and regional lines.
 Geelong Fast Rail was one project identified in the Western Rail Plan as a matter of priority, as it would allow for Geelong and Warrnambool services to travel back via the Werribee line, cutting travel time and allowing electrification of other corridors to occur which are currently being served exclusively by V/Line trains.
 Phase 1 of Geelong Fast Rail will consist of the following projects aimed at cutting travel times by 15 minutes: